Can Anyone Start Physical Therapy?

 As Physical Therapists, we are musculoskeletal experts treating the muscles, tendons, bones, joints, ligaments and nerves of the body.
 We diagnose and treat people of all ages, from newborns to weekend warriors to elderly individuals.
 Many patients have injuries, disabilities, or other health conditions that require physical therapy intervention.
 But physical therapists also care for individuals who simply want to lead healthier lives to decrease their risk for future injury.

-It has been a crazy year and hard to believe the end of 2021 is quickly approaching.
 The end of the year often means the resetting of health insurance deductibles (the amount you pay for health care costs before your insurance plan starts to pay).
 If you’re like me and have met your deductible for the year, now might be the time to address issues that have been plaguing you over the past year and beyond.